Jaycee Chan: Early life and education

-Chan was born on December 3, 1982, in Los Angeles, California, to Taiwanese actress Joan Lin and Hong Kong actor Jackie Chan.
+Jaycee Chan Joming was born on December 3, 1982, in Los Angeles, California, to Taiwanese actress Joan Lin and Hong Kong actor Jackie Chan.

-Chan briefly attended the College of William and Mary in Williamsburg, Virginia, for two semesters, but did not graduate.
+Chan briefly attended the College of William and Mary in Williamsburg, Virginia, for two semesters, but dropped out.
 He has a penchant for luxury cars and nightlife and stated that he left school because "all you can see in Virginia is sheep."

 Chan speaks English, Mandarin and Cantonese.

 Career

 Giving up on school, Chan moved to Hong Kong in 2003 to pursue his career.
 He composed the music and wrote the lyrics for 10 of the 13 tracks on his first CD, "Jaycee" (2004).
 His film debut was The Twins Effect II, in which his father had a cameo role.
 His second role was a Hong Kong romance film 2 Young, in which he co-starred with Hong Kong Cantopop singer Fiona Sit.
 They both worked together again on Break Up Club in 2010.
 In 2007, he co-starred alongside Nicholas Tse and Shawn Yue in Benny Chan's action film Invisible Target.

 Despite heavy promotions and awards, his albums and movies have not been commercially successful.
 His film Double Trouble only grossed in Hong Kong in the first two weeks.

 In early 2009, Chinese websites reported he had given up his United States citizenship in favor of Chinese citizenship to appeal to local audiences.
 He later confirmed this on Instagram.

 He voiced the younger version of his father's character Master Monkey in Secrets of the Furious Five.
 In addition, he voiced Master Crane in the Cantonese version of Kung Fu Panda and its sequel Kung Fu Panda 2.

 Chan and his father starred together in Jackie's 100th film, 1911.
 The team-up resulted in Jackie Chan's least profitable and worst reviewed film to date.

 In 2015, his father revealed that Chan had shown interest in writing a script for a sequel to CZ12 and will make the film "if it's right".

 In 2024, Chan released his first single “In Search for Darkness” after 10 years of being in hiatus.